GCSD Residents Approve 2020-21 Budget, Bus Proposition and Elect Five Board Members.

 2020-21 budget notice and budget snapshot postcard mailed to district households.

-Budget vote and Election Results (manual counting of ballots; the date when final results are known depends on the number of ballots received).
+The manual counting of ballots starts at 8 a.m.
+The date when final results are known depends on the number of ballots received.

 Document Accessibility: If you have an accessibility issue with any documents shared on this page, please contact the Communications Office at (518) 456-6200 ext.
 3115 to receive the information in an alternative format.